cesarsotovalero/cesarsotovalero.github.io/_posts/2021-05-28-use-custom-latex-macros-to-boost-your-writing-productivity.md

     </figcaption>
 </figure>

-# Creating a simple user custom command
+# Creating a Simple User Custom Command

 To add a custom command in your document, use `\newcommand{\name}[num]{definition}`.
 The following commands are examples that allow simplifying the use of some common English abbreviations: